hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 Note: the python http.server default port is 8000 - to change add a port after the command, e.g. "python -m http.server 8080."
 Maksure localhost:port matches.

 ### to do
 Ideally we'd like to have the menus under "positive control."
 That is, we can most menus off.
-Rather than toggle each menu item, 500+ times!, we should specifiy the menus we want on, pass those to the script and then output a control file with all menus off, except for those passed into the menu parser script.
+Rather than toggle each menu item, 500+ times!, we should specifiy the menus we want displayed, and pass those to the script to write a control file with all menus off, except for those passed into the menu parser script.
+Div tags can used for the matching.
+Self menus have a ui-id-number that can be used.